 We generate revenues from licensing the rights to our software products to end-users and, to a lesser extent, from sublicense fees from resellers.
 We also generate revenues from consulting, training and post-contract support, or maintenance, performed for customers who license our products.
-We recognize revenues in accordance with the provisions of the SOP No. 97-2, "Software Revenue Recognition" and related accounting guidance and pronouncements.
+We recognize revenues in accordance with the provisions of the SOP No. 97-2, "Software Revenue Recognition," SOP No. 98-9, "Modification of SOP 97-2, Software Revenue Recognition, With Respect to Certain Transactions" and related accounting guidance and pronouncements.

 Revenues from perpetual software license agreements are recognized as revenue upon receipt of an executed license agreement, or an unconditional order under an existing license agreement, and shipment of the software, if there are no significant remaining vendor obligations, collection of the receivable is probable and payment is due within twelve months.
 Revenues from license agreements requiring the delivery of significant unspecified software products in the future are accounted for as subscriptions and, accordingly, are recognized ratably over the term of the agreement from the first instance of product delivery.
+This policy is applicable to all sales transactions, including sales to resellers and end user customers.
+We do not offer a right of return on sales of our software products.